 |Type of Window||Description||Examples|

-An alert calling your attention to a server connection error.
+and an alert calling your attention to a server connection error

 Tip A popover is a transient view that nonintrusively provides information or editing functions related to the current context.
 A popover isn’t considered a window even though it’s similar to a panel in appearance and functionality.
 For guidance, see Popovers.